Your lease or rental agreement should spell out your landlord’s key rent rules, including:

 Under Virginia law, landlords may charge a bounced check fee, but it must not be more than $50, plus the amount charged by the landlord’s bank for processing the check.

 Virginia does not have a state statute on the amount of notice the landlord must provide tenants in order to increase the rent or change other terms of a month-to-month rental agreement.
 The landlord must typically provide the same amount of notice to change the rent or another term of the tenancy as state law requires the landlord to provide when ending the tenancy—in this case, 30 days.
-However, the landlord must abide by notice provisions in the rental agreement if there are any, and the tenant must consent in writing to any change.
+However, the landlord must abide by notice provisions in the rental agreement if there are any.
 Keep in mind that if you have a long-term lease, the landlord may not increase the rent until the lease ends and a new tenancy begins—unless the lease itself provides for an increase.

 Virginia landlords may not raise the rent in a discriminatory manner—for example, only for members of a certain race.
 Also, Virginia landlords may not use a rent increase in retaliation against you for exercising a legal right—for example, in response to your legitimate complaint to a local housing agency about a broken heater.

 States set specific rules and procedures for ending a tenancy when a tenant has not paid the rent.
 Virginia landlords must give tenants at least five days in which to pay the rent or move.
 If the tenant does neither, the landlord can file for eviction.